veetihietasalo/Finite-Element-Analysis/README.md

-Documentation for Finite Element Analysis Python Script Overview
+# Documentation for Finite Element Analysis Python Script

+# Overview

-This Python script is designed for Finite Element Analysis (FEA) in mechanical engineering.
-It includes functionality for creating a materials database, generating a tetrahedral mesh, assigning material properties, applying boundary conditions, applying forces, and solving for node displacements.
+**This Python script is designed for Finite Element Analysis (FEA) in mechanical engineering.
+It includes functionality for creating a materials database, generating a tetrahedral mesh, assigning material properties, applying boundary conditions, applying forces, and solving for node displacements.**

-Key Functions
+## Key Functions:

     create_materials_database(db_name: str)
         Purpose: Creates a SQLite database for storing material properties.